chainstacklabs/chainbench/README.md

 ### Parameters and Flags
 - `-p, --profile`: Specifies the profile to use for the benchmark.
 Available profiles can be found in the profile directory.
 Sample usage `-p bsc.general`
+- `-s, --shape`: Specifies the shape of the load pattern.
+List available shapes with `chainbench list shapes`.
 - `-u, --users`: Sets the number of simulated users to use for the benchmark.
+- `-r, --spawn-rate`: Sets the spawn rate of users per second.
 - `-w, --workers`: Sets the number of worker threads to use for the benchmark.
 - `-t, --test-time`: Sets the duration of the test to run.
 - `--target`: Specifies the target blockchain node URL that the benchmark will connect to.